oracle/pgql-lang/pages/pgql-1.3-spec.md

 ```

 Finally, in addition to providing unique names for vertex and edge tables, the aliases can also serve as a means to provide [labels](#labels) for vertices and edges:
-if no label is defined then it defaults to the table alias.
+if no label is defined then the label defaults to the table alias.
-Note though that table aliases are required to be unique but labels are not required to be unique so that multiple vertex tables and multiple edge tables can have the same label.
+Note that although table aliases are required to be unique, labels are not.
+In other words, multiple vertex tables and multiple edge tables can have the same label.

 ### Keys